great-expectations/great_expectations/docs/terms/batch_request.md

 ### Relationship to other objects

 A Batch Request is always used when Great Expectations builds a Batch.
-The Batch Request includes a "query" for a Datasource's Data Connector to describe the data to include in the Batch.
-Any time you interact with something that requires a Batch of Data (such as a Profiler, Checkpoint, or Validator) you will use a Batch Request and Datasource to create the Batch that is used.
+The Batch Request includes a "query" for a Datasource's <TechnicalTag relative="../" tag="data_connector" text="Data Connector" /> to describe the data to include in the Batch.
+Any time you interact with something that requires a Batch of Data (such as a <TechnicalTag relative="../" tag="profiler" text="Profiler" />, <TechnicalTag relative="../" tag="checkpoint" text="Checkpoint" />, or <TechnicalTag relative="../" tag="validator" text="Validator" />) you will use a Batch Request and Datasource to create the Batch that is used.

 ## Use cases